 You have options to get to the GO.
 Learn about your walking, transit, cycling or carpooling options during construction.

 Zoom in, find your home “zone” and click the number to find out more.
 Click the right arrow to expand the pop-up dialog box.

-- In the winter, we’re going to start installing three new elevators to make the south parking lot more accessible.
+- Over the next six months, we’re going to install multiple elevators to make the platforms and parking garage accessible.